How to write a bachelor thesis, step by step (proposal to defense)

 The methodology chapter explains how you investigated your question, in enough detail that someone could repeat your study.
 The principle is simple and most students miss it: the method has to match the research question.
 If your question is about how widespread something is, you need a quantitative approach, a survey, an experiment, a dataset.
 If it is about why or how people experience something, a qualitative approach fits, interviews, case studies, document analysis.
 Some questions want both.

 Do not choose a method because it sounds impressive or because you already know the software.
 Choose the one that can actually answer the question you set in your proposal.
-Then describe it plainly: what data you collected, from whom, how, and how you analysed it.
+Then describe it plainly: what data you collected, from whom, how, and how you analysed it, which we break into its component parts in how to write a methodology.
 Name the limitations honestly here or in the discussion; examiners trust a thesis that knows its own weaknesses far more than one that pretends to have none.

 Step 7: Write each chapter